 To help you understand how death rituals are changing and what alternative options are now available, we have outlined here what the various alternatives to a standard burial are today.
 A key aspect of these emerging alternatives is both changing cultural and religious attitudes and costs.
-A traditional burial costs around $7,360 (NFDA 2017) and this excludes the cost of the burial plot.
-Many of the alternative funeral options we have discussed not only offer something that is not ‘standard’ but maybe more unique, creative and personalized.
+A traditional burial costs around $7,640 (NFDA 2019) and this excludes the cost of the burial plot.
+Many of the alternative funeral options we have discussed not only offer something that is not ‘standard’ but may be more unique, creative, and personalized.
 More importantly, many funeral alternatives can work out much more cost-effective than a traditional burial.

 Perhaps the most significant change to date is the cremation trend.
-Cremation is already revolutionizing the death care industry, and in 2018 the percentage of deaths dispositions resulting in cremation reached almost 55% nationally.
+Cremation is already revolutionizing the death care industry, and in 2020 the percentage of deaths dispositions resulting in cremation reached almost 57% nationally.
 This figure is forecast to reach around 80% by 2035, although some industry experts expect the cremation rate to grow faster.
 Of course, there are several states where the cremation rate is already at 65% or higher.
-Florida, California, Oregon, Colorado, Nevada, Montana, Hawaii and Washington all have higher cremation rates.
+Florida, California, Oregon, Colorado, Nevada, Montana, Hawaii, and Washington all have higher cremation rates.

 A direct cremation is a new alternative that many within the funeral industry are resistive of.
 It is dramatically reducing their profit margins.
 Nevertheless, the American public is embracing this new alternative for cheap death care.
 Why pay out thousands of dollars on a funeral when you can arrange a disposition for hundreds instead?
 And the reality is that many today are looking for the cheapest funeral option available.